 Actions: Blood purifier, lymphatic, diuretic

 All parts of the dandelion can be used medicinally from the roots to the leaves and the flowers.

 The root stimulates and decongests the liver, and also stimulates the production of bile which in turn helps the body break down cholesterol and fat.
 It encourages optimal digestion with its rich supply of bitter compounds.

-The leaves have diuretic effects stimulating the bladder, kidneys, Unlike synthetic diuretics, dandelion is a good source of potassium and replenishes rather than depletes this nutrient which often happens when using synthetic diuretics. the leaves are a good source of iron, calcium, vitamins and trace minerals making them an excellent nutritive herb.
+The leaves have diuretic effects stimulating the bladder, and kidneys.
+Unlike synthetic diuretics, dandelion is a good source of potassium and replenishes rather than depletes this nutrient which often happens when using synthetic diuretics.
+The leaves are a good source of iron, calcium, vitamins and trace minerals making them an excellent nutritive herb.